kksgandhi/micrologue/README.md

  - js hooks to allow passages to be hidden or shown depending on state
  - Autolinks, allowing you to jump from passage to passage without user interaction
  - This is a small, open source project, so it can be modified to fit any use case.

-The "speaker name" parameter in passages sets the class of the `<p>` tags, so you can apply whatever css you want to it.

 Documentation
 =============